msGenDev/pys3file/README.md

     aws_secret_access_key = secret

 The AWS IAM user that this utility assumes must have the following permissions at the user (not bucket) level.
-Assuming the bucket name is _thebucket_, for bucket listing:
+Assuming the bucket name is _thebucket_, for object read/write within the bucket

     {
       "Version": "2012-10-17",